andrew/ultimate-awesome/README.md

 - [awesome-ai-tools](https://github.com/benleibowitz/awesome-ai-tools) - An opinionated list of AI tools.
 - [awesome-data-engineering](https://github.com/benschr/awesome-data-engineering) - A highly curated list of awesome things related to data engineering and development.
 - [awesome-reference-architecture](https://github.com/bhdicaire/awesome-reference-architecture) - A curated list of reference architecture.
-- [awesome-embedded-ml](https://github.com/bhoke/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.
 - [awesome-magento](https://github.com/biotech/awesome-magento) - Curated list of awesome Magento Extensions, Resources and other Highlights.
 - [awesome-techstack](https://github.com/biroka/awesome-techstack) - Techstack.
 - [awesome-bitcoin-community](https://github.com/BitcoinBeachTravemuende/awesome-bitcoin-community) - An awesome list of Bitcoin community resources.
 From the community for the community, for free and open-source.